AbbyQiayi/DeepMerip/README.md

 ### Model Testing
 You can evaluate the performance of the denoising model using test datasets by test_model_DeepMerip.py

-For additional performance analysis, you can evaluate the transformer-based model test_model_transformer.py:

 ## File Descriptions
 - `data_format_trans.py`: Script for transforming genomic position data for peak calling.
 - `data_prep.py`: Script for preparing and preprocessing MeRIP-Seq data into the required format for DeepMerip.
-- `Deep_merip.py`: Main script for running the convolutional neural network model.
+- `Deep_merip.py`: Main script for running the hybridation of transformer encoder and convolutional neural network decoder model.
-- `test_model_DeepMerip.py`: Script for testing the CNN-based DeepMerip model.
+- `ResNet.py`: Main script for running the convolutional neural network model.
-- `test_model_transformer.py`: Script for testing a transformer-based model as an alternative to the CNN.
 - `transformer.py`: Implementation of a transformer model for potential performance comparison.
+- `test_model_DeepMerip.py`: Script for testing the hybridation of transformer encoder and convolutional neural network decoder model.
+- `test_model_ResNet.py`: Script for testing the CNN-based DeepMerip model.
+- `test_model_transformer.py`: Script for testing a transformer-based model.